Concordium/concordium-base/smart-contracts/docs/src/references/host-fns.rst

 .. function:: send(addr_index, addr_subindex, receive_name, receive_name_len, amount, parameter, parameter_len) -> i32

-    Constructs a accept action, indicating the function was successful.
+    Constructs an action for sending a message to another smart contract instance.

     :param i64 addr_index: Index of the smart contract instance address to send to
     :param i64 addr_subindex: Subindex of the smart contract instance address to send to